openstack/kolla/doc/external-ceph-guide.rst

   $ ls /etc/kolla/config/nova
   ceph.client.nova.keyring ceph.conf

-Configure nova-compute to use Ceph as the ephemeral backend by creating ``/etc/kolla/config/nova/nova-compute.conf`` and adding the following
+Configure nova-compute to use Ceph as the ephemeral back end by creating ``/etc/kolla/config/nova/nova-compute.conf`` and adding the following
 contents: